ivanhofer/sveltekit-typescript-showcase/README.md

 #### #2 extend existing type definitions

 > [Example](https://github.com/ivanhofer/svelteday-typescript/tree/main/src/createEventDispatcher.d.ts)\
 > a more complex example you don't need to fully understand.
-But it can show you what is possible with
+But this example can show you what is possible
-> `TypeScript` if you know how to use it ;)
+> with `TypeScript` if you know how to use it ;)

 Sometimes it is possible that a library contains missing or incomplete type definitions.
 You could either use `// @ts-ignore` comments and live with it or you can write the type declaration yourself.